Sammy-T/pi-net/README.md

 ```

 > [!NOTE]
-> The `tailscale/docker-compose.yml` file is configured to advertise the Tailscale container as an exit node.
+> The Tailscale container can be configured via the `tailscale/docker-compose.yml` file.
 >
-> Reference [Using Tailscale with Docker](https://tailscale.com/kb/1282/docker) to configure your container's settings.
+> See [Using Tailscale with Docker](https://tailscale.com/kb/1282/docker) for valid settings.
+>
+> **Re-run the build command after editing to update the container.**